DongDongSunny/tron-deployment/private_net/README_PRIVATE_NET.md

 **Witness Setting**

-Make sure only one SR witness set `needSyncCheck = false`, the rest witness and other fullnodes all set `true`.
-This will make sure only one source of truth for block data.
+Make sure only one SR witness sets `needSyncCheck = false`, while the rest of the witnesses and other fullnodes set it to `true`.
+This ensures that there is only one source of truth for block data.
 ```
 block = {
   needSyncCheck = true # only one SR witness set false, the rest all false
 ```

 If you want to add more witnesses:

-- First, add the witness private key to the `localwitness` field in the witness configuration file.
+- First, add the witness private key to the `localwitness` field in the corresponding witness configuration file.
 - Then, add initial values to the `genesis.block` for all configuration files.
 Tron will use this to initialize the genesis block, and nodes with different genesis blocks will be disconnected.

 ```